Jinansh230705/Materio/cookies-policy.md

 ---

 ### **7. Contact Us**
-If you have any questions about this Cookie Policy, please contact us at:
+If you have any questions about this Cookie Policy, please contact us at: [materio support]

-Materio\
-<a href="mailto:materio.operable341@silomails.com">materio.operable341@silomails.com</a>
+[materio support]: mailto:materio.operable341@silomails.com